iCliniq Logo

 Conclusion

-ARP is defined as the procedure of arresting or minimizing the alveolar ridge resorption following tooth extraction for future prosthodontic treatment including placement of dental implants.
-ARP procedures are being successfully adopted and used in modern-day clinical practice with the use of atraumatic extraction procedures and then bone graft substitutes to increase or maintain the bone volume and height that have proven to reduce but not eliminate the physiological cascade of post-extraction bone remodeling.
+ARP procedures are being successfully adopted and used in modern-day clinical practice, along with atraumatic extraction procedures.
+Then, bone graft substitutes to increase or maintain bone volume and height have been proven to reduce but not eliminate the physiological cascade of post-extraction bone remodeling.
+Knowledge of these techniques may help clinicians and patients plan for implants during tooth extraction.

 Frequently Asked Questions